Deviltrades/PIPAURA/replit.md

-# TJ - Traders Brotherhood
+# PipAura

 ## Overview
-TJ - Traders Brotherhood is a comprehensive trading journal application for forex, indices, and cryptocurrency traders.
+PipAura is a comprehensive trading journal application for forex, indices, and cryptocurrency traders.
 It offers advanced analytics, trade logging, signal sharing, and performance tracking.
 The application is a full-stack web application with a modern React frontend and a Supabase backend for authentication, database, and file storage.
 The business vision is to provide traders with a robust tool to improve their performance through detailed analysis and tracking, with ambitions to expand into advanced AI-driven insights and community features.

 ## User Preferences
 Preferred communication style: Simple, everyday language.